Ruairi8/dataReprnProject/README.md

 ```python
 import mysql-connector
 ```
-1.Get a MySQL database running.<br>
+<p>1.Get a MySQL database running.<br>
 2.You can copy the relevant files, or clone the repository and run it on your own machine.<br>
 3.Type 'python myServer.py' on you command line and copy and paste the localhost web address provided. ('http://127.0.0.1:5000' for example) and click enter.<br>
-4.Add on the API (Application Program Interface) endpoints contained in the templates folder to the localhost adress e.g. 'myMenuViewer.html' and click refresh to interact with the menu.
+4.Add on the API (Application Program Interface) endpoints contained in the templates folder to the localhost adress e.g. 'myMenuViewer.html' and click refresh to interact with the menu.</p><br>
 <br>
 **Set up a virtual environment** (windows command prompt or cmder) Create the virtual environment: